grpc/proposal/A27-xds-global-load-balancing.md

 The `node` field will be populated with the [xDS `Node` proto](https://github.com/envoyproxy/data-plane-api/blob/1adb5d54abb0e28ca409254d26fad1cf5535239b/envoy/api/v2/core/base.proto#L85).
-Note that the `build_version` field should not be specified in the bootstrap file, since that will be populated automatically based on the gRPC client's version.
+Note that the `build_version` and `client_features` fields should not be specified in the bootstrap file, since they will be populated automatically by the gRPC xDS client.

 To allow for future changes in a backward-compatible way, unknown fields in the bootstrap file will be silently ignored.